theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 [Try signal](https://www.signal.org/).

-Telegram could also be fine.

-As always, this is a hairy and conflicting matter.
+Telegram could also be fine, if you enable secret chats, those are end-to-end encrypted.
+A [dear user on Reddit](https://www.reddit.com/r/privacytoolsIO/comments/gmwq6k/privacy_and_coherence/fr7yf47/) made some valid points regarding this.

 So it's a difficult matter, right now I'm using Signal and Telegram.
 Let's see what the future holds.